Henry1iu/ierg5350_rl_course_project/README.md

 The borrowed code has been modified to fit in this application.

 The simulation environment is constructed using pybullet.
 Basicly, it contains a kuka robot arm, a cover box and a button inside the box.
 There is a hole at the upper side of the box.
 The kuka's end-effector(the peg) can only press the button by inserting the peg into the hole.
 The agent will gain 10 reward with touching the cover box and 50 reward with pressing the button.
 A detailed explainantion will be released later (maybe not).

+## TODO
+1. A nicer implementation;
+2. Enable simulation parallelism (run multiple simulation at a time);
+3. Variational training for the sensor fusion encoder;

 ## requirements
 `pip install -r requirements.txt`